-§706.
+§ 706.
 Copies of Copyright Office records

-(a) Copies may be made of any public records or indexes of the Copyright Office; additional certificates of copyright registration and copies of any public records or indexes may be furnished upon request and payment of the fees specified by section 708.

-(b) Copies or reproductions of deposited articles retained under the control of the Copyright Office shall be authorized or furnished only under the conditions specified by the Copyright Office regulations.
+- (a) Copies may be made of any public records or indexes of the Copyright Office; additional certificates of copyright registration and copies of any public records or indexes may be furnished upon request and payment of the fees specified by section 708. - (b) Copies or reproductions of deposited articles retained under the control of the Copyright Office shall be authorized or furnished only under the conditions specified by the Copyright Office regulations.

-§707.
+§ 707.
 Copyright Office forms and publications

-(a) CATALOG OF COPYRIGHT ENTRIES.-The Register of Copyrights shall compile and publish at periodic intervals catalogs of all copyright registrations.
-These catalogs shall be divided into parts in accordance with the various classes of works, and the Register has discretion to determine, on the basis of practicability and usefulness, the form and frequency of publication of each particular part.

-(b) OTHER PUBLICATIONS.-The Register shall furnish, free of charge upon request, application forms for copyright registration and general informational material in connection with the functions of the Copyright Office.
-The Register also has the authority to publish compilations of information, bibliographies, and other material he or she considers to be of value to the public.

-(c) DISTRIBUTION OF PUBLICATIONS.-All publications of the Copyright Office shall be furnished to depository libraries as specified under section 1905 of title 44, and, aside from those furnished free of charge, shall be offered for sale to the public at prices based on the cost of reproduction and distribution.
+- (a) CATALOG OF COPYRIGHT ENTRIES.-The Register of Copyrights shall compile and publish at periodic intervals catalogs of all copyright registrations.
+These catalogs shall be divided into parts in accordance with the various classes of works, and the Register has discretion to determine, on the basis of practicability and usefulness, the form and frequency of publication of each particular part. - (b) OTHER PUBLICATIONS.-The Register shall furnish, free of charge upon request, application forms for copyright registration and general informational material in connection with the functions of the Copyright Office.
+The Register also has the authority to publish compilations of information, bibliographies, and other material he or she considers to be of value to the public. - (c) DISTRIBUTION OF PUBLICATIONS.-All publications of the Copyright Office shall be furnished to depository libraries as specified under section 1905 of title 44, and, aside from those furnished free of charge, shall be offered for sale to the public at prices based on the cost of reproduction and distribution.

 (Pub.
-L. 94-553, title I, §101, Oct.
+L. 94-553, title I, § 101, Oct.
 19, 1976, 90 Stat.
 2592.)

-§708.
+§ 708.
 Copyright Office fees

-(a) FEES.-Fees shall be paid to the Register of Copyrights-

-(1) on filing each application under section 408 for registration of a copyright claim or for a supplementary registration, including the issuance of a certificate of registration if registration is made; (2) on filing each application for registration of a claim for renewal of a subsisting copyright under section 304(a), including the issuance of a certificate of registration if registration is made;

-(3) for the issuance of a receipt for a deposit under section 407;

-(4) for the recordation, as provided by section 205, of a transfer of copyright ownership or other document;

-(5) for the filing, under section 115(b), of a notice of intention to obtain a compulsory license:

-(6) for the recordation, under section 302(c), of a statement revealing the identity of an author of an anonymous or pseudonymous work, or for the recordation, under section 302(d), of a statement relating to the death of an author:

-(7) for the issuance, under section 706, of an additional certificate of registration;

-(8) for the issuance of any other certification; and

-(9) for the making and reporting of a search as provided by section 705, and for any related services.
+- (a) FEES.-Fees shall be paid to the Register of Copyrights- - (1) on filing each application under section 408 for registration of a copyright claim or for a supplementary registration, including the issuance of a certificate of registration if registration is made: - (2) on filing each application for registration of a claim for renewal of a subsisting copyright under section 304(a), including the issuance of a certificate of registration if registration is made; - (3) for the issuance of a receipt for a deposit under section 407: - (4) for the recordation, as provided by section 205, of a transfer of copyright ownership or other document; - (5) for the filing, under section 115(b), of a notice of intention to obtain a compulsory license: - (6) for the recordation, under section 302(c), of a statement revealing the identity of an author of an anonymous or pseudonymous work, or for the recordation, under section 302(d), of a statement relating to the death of an author: - (7) for the issuance, under section 706, of an additional certificate of registration; - (8) for the issuance of any other certification: - (9) for the making and reporting of a search as provided by section 705, and for any related services: - (10) on filing a statement of account based on secondary transmissions of primary transmissions pursuant to section 119 or 122; and - (11) on filing a statement of account based on secondary transmissions of primary transmissions pursuant to section 111.

 The Register is authorized to fix fees for other services, including the cost of preparing copies of Copyright Office records, whether or not such copies are certified, based on the cost of providing the service.
+Fees established under paragraphs (10) and (11) shall be reasonable and may not exceed one-half of the cost necessary to cover reasonable expenses incurred by the Copyright Office for the collection and administration of the statements of account and any royalty fees deposited with such statements.